Archive for October, 2011

 Sure, they’re not über sophisticated – but they were fun.
 And we think white pumpkins + a more refined color palette (yellow & gray? emerald and navy? teal & grellow?) could be really fun instead of the rainbow-inspired color scheme that Clara chose.
 Oh and we sprayed them over with a sealer (we had Aileen’s Gloss Spray Acrylic Sealer around, so hopefully that’ll do the trick) because this paint is washable, so we don’t want a rainstorm to send colors bleeding all over our bench (hopefully our porch awning + sealer = enough protection).

 And on the subject of pumpkins, let’s take a walk down memory lane.
 You’ve already seen our handprint-eyed jack-o-lantern from 2010 (first pic) but that was actually in addition to the crazy puffy painted versions that we also did last year (without Clara’s help).
-I think they’re our favorites of all time.
+I think they’re our favorites of all time – and they could be fun to do with kids too.

-In 2009 we went the creepy route and painted insects on white pumpkins (and yes, monograms tend to be a theme for us).
+In 2009 we went the creepy route and painted insects on white pumpkins (and yes, monograms or initials tend to be a theme for us – but kids could have fun painting these too).

 You can even watch that pumpkin project on time lapse video:

-And last but not least, in 2008 we tried our hand at intricate carvings – only one of which really worked out that well, if you ask me.
+And last but not least, here’s one where we actually cut our pumpkins.
+In 2008 we tried our hand at intricate carvings – only one of which really worked out that well, if you ask me.
 Which one?
 The monogram of course.
 Wow, we really do like to see letters on pumpkins don’t we?

 So, with all that said (and shown) – what are you guys doing for pumpkins this year?
 We’d love to see links and photos if you’ve got ‘em.
 Or if you have any great tips for including kids and toddlers in the festivities, I’m sure Clara will thank you when next Halloween rolls around…